ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 but over it I realised I am just the first paragraph of this post, too much the scientist, not taking enough 'risks', needing to be more open or vulnerable.
 There's only so much I have to say beyond shop talk, it's hard to be personal.
+Improv is showing me it's okay to be bad, to not be preplanning.
+But talking to someone new, and not knowing what to say when my mind goes blank, provides an uncomfortable feeling about being bad at something again.

 ## Unpausing
 I've been complacent, not so much in a overly proud, smug satisfaction kind of